 - All I/O Completion Queues are deleted; - The controller is brought to an idle state.
-When this is complete, CSTS.RDY is cleared to '0'; and - All controller properties defined in section 3.1.3 and internal controller state are reset, with the following exceptions: - for controllers using a memory-based transport: - the Admin Queue properties (AQA, ASQ, or ACQ) are not reset as part of a Controller Reset: - the Controller Memory Buffer Memory Space Control property (CMBMSC) is reset as part of neither a Controller Reset nor a Function Level Reset; and - the Persistent Memory Region Memory Space Control Upper property (PMRMSCU) and the Persistent Memory Region Memory Space Control Lower property (PMRMSCL) are not reset as part of a Controller Reset;
+When this is complete, CSTS.RDY is cleared to '0'; and - All controller properties defined in section 3.1.4 and internal controller state are reset, with the following exceptions: - for memory-based controllers: - the Admin Queue properties (AQA, ASQ, or ACQ) are not reset as part of a Controller Reset; - the Controller Memory Buffer Memory Space Control property (CMBMSC) is reset as part of neither a Controller Reset nor a Function Level Reset (refer to the NVM Express NVMe over PCIe Transport Specification); and - the Persistent Memory Region Memory Space Control Upper property (PMRMSCU) and the Persistent Memory Region Memory Space Control Lower property (PMRMSCL) are not reset as part of a Controller Reset;

-- o for controllers using a message-based transport: - there are no exceptions.
+- for message-based controllers: - there are no exceptions.